Classic Carrot Cake with Cream Cheese Frosting

 Peel your carrots and shred them on a box grater or in the shredder on your food processor.

-Just place the walnuts in a dry pan over low heat and stir occasionally.
+Place the walnuts in a dry pan over low heat and stir occasionally.
 Keep a close eye on them.
 When they become really fragrant remove the walnuts from the heat and set aside to cool.
 I always like to toast my nuts for recipes.
 It brings out their flavors so much more and really makes all the difference.

 In the bowl of a stand mixer (or a large bowl with a hand mixer) mix together your wet ingredients on low speed until incorporated.
 This includes: eggs, oil, brown sugar, vanilla extract, and orange zest.